adon-cloudcannon/landing-page-test/src/collections/ssg-pages/eleventy.md

         - _bookshop_name: simple/text-block
           content:
             text_markdown: >-
-              Reap the performance benefits of static site generator, 11ty while ensuring your content editors can efficiently edit and create new pages with CloudCannon's 11ty CMS.&nbsp;
+              Reap the performance benefits of the static site generator 11ty, while ensuring your content editors can efficiently edit and create new pages with CloudCannon's 11ty CMS.&nbsp;
           styles:
             desktop:
               text_alignment: